 - Iconic Views

-- Variety of housing options
+- Variety of housing options and styles

 - Employs its own police department